MaxBrockbank/friday_solo_project3/README.md

 <p align="center">Updated on Oct 30, 2020</p>

 ## Description
+This is an application that takes a user input and replaces any number that contains a 1, 2, or 3 with a specified string.
+It is a practice for using JavaScript looping, conditional statements and DOM manimpulation.

 ## Required Technologies for Viewing/Working on These Project Files
 * Modern Browser